 More than half of the requirements for a major must be met by registering for courses bearing University of Chicago course numbers.
 Courses used to meet general education requirements cannot also be counted toward a major.

 Students officially declare a major through the student portal (my.uchicago.edu), but they should meet with their College adviser and with the director of undergraduate studies in the department as part of that process.
-Students may declare a major starting in their second year; unless otherwise specified by the department, the deadline for declaring a major is Spring Quarter of a student's third year.

 The following major programs are available in the: